A Natural Approach to Reversing Type II Diabetes

 • Reduce Fructose Intake: Cut back on high-fructose foods and beverages.
 Read labels carefully, as fructose is a common ingredient in many processed foods.

-• Incorporate Luteolin-Rich Foods: Include foods like celery, broccoli, and peppers in your diet, or consider Luteolin supplements designed to inhibit fructose metabolism like SugarShield.
+• Incorporate Luteolin-Rich Foods: Include foods like celery, broccoli, and peppers in your diet, or consider Luteolin supplements designed to inhibit fructose metabolism like Sugarshield.

 • Switch to Safer Sweeteners: Use Xylitol or other non-fructose sweeteners to satisfy your sweet tooth without the harmful effects of fructose.